MetaMask/metamask-docs/snaps/reference/snaps-api.md

 - `operation` - The state operation to perform (`'clear'`, `'get'`, or `'update'`).
 - `newState` - The value to update state with if the operation is `update`, and nothing otherwise.

-#### Unencrypted state
+- `encrypted` (optional) - Indicates whether the Snap will encrypt the data.
+  The default is `true`.

-- `encrypted` - Optional, defaults to `true`.
-If set to `false`, Snaps will use a separate storage section, and will not encrypt the data.
-This is useful to access that data from background operations without requiring the user to enter their password in the case that MetaMask is locked.
+  If set to `false`, the Snap will use a separate storage section, and will not encrypt the data.
+  This is useful to access the data from background operations without requiring the user to enter their password in the case that MetaMask is locked.

 ### Returns